CdecPGL/PlanetaMatchMaker/Documents/BuildManual.md

 ### Environment

-To build server project, you need a compiler which is compatible with C++17.
+To build server project, you need MSVC or clang whose version is compatible with C++20. gcc is not supported.

 Following compilers and platforms are tested.

 - MSVC 14.34 (VS 17.4.5) (Windows)
 - clang 12.0.1 (Alpine)

-g++ is not supported now.

 ### Dependencies